Michigan basketball under Dusty May: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 May quickly found one new impressive front-court piece, however, with Tennessee's JP Estrella committing to the Wolverines on Thursday.
 Estrella averaged 10 points and 5.4 rebounds for the Vols' Elite Eight squad that ultimately lost to Michigan, and he's ranked as the No. 21 player in the portal, via 247Sports.
 Wake Forest wing Juke Harris, the No. 6 ranked player in the portal, visited last weekend, and Michigan appears to be in a battle with North Carolina and Tennessee to land him.

-The Wolverines will also have as many as six players coming in via its 2026 signing class, highlighted by five-star commitment Brandon McCoy Jr., who publicly committed to the Wolverines during their Final Four win over Arizona.
+The Wolverines are also scheduled to have six players coming in via their 2026 signing class, highlighted by five-star commitment Brandon McCoy Jr., who publicly committed to the Wolverines during their Final Four win over Arizona.
+McCoy (14) and signees Quinn Costello (44) and Lincoln Cosby (45) are all top-50 recruits, per 247 rankings.
 Get the latest Michigan basketball roster news at TheMichiganInsider.

 How to get insider Michigan basketball roster updates